Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 7. Clogged Crankcase Ventilation

-Indicated by oil deposits on your spark plug tips, a faulty or clogged crankcase ventilation valve results in oil forcing its way into the combustion chamber from your oil pan — causing spark plug fouling.
+Indicated by oil deposits on your spark plug tips, a faulty or clogged crankcase ventilation valve (PCV valve) results in oil forcing its way into the combustion chamber from your oil pan — causing spark plug fouling.

-8. Broken Piston Or Worn Cylinder Wall
+8. Broken Piston or Worn Cylinder Wall

 Pistons are subjected to high temperatures and movement when functioning regularly in an engine.
 Therefore, normal wear and tear can sometimes lead to faulty pistons or cracked cylinder walls — causing an oil leak in the combustion chamber and spark plug well.

-2 FAQs About Oil On Spark Plugs
+3 FAQs About Oil on Spark Plugs

-1. How Do I Fix Oil On Spark Plugs?
+1. How Do I Fix Oil on Spark Plugs?

 Firstly, before fixing an oily spark plug or buying a new plug, you need to troubleshoot and address the root cause.
 Otherwise, the motor oil will just keep returning, leaving you with a fouled spark plug and an increased risk of engine damage.